 Regulations affect for profit business, but what happens with Open Source?
 Activism and FOSS advocacy is needed for the future of Europe, but policy makers need evidence.
 They help collecting use cases showing the impact of Open Source Software and Hardware on technological independence, competitiveness and innovation.
 If you can provide one of those examples, please contact them.

 Building Ethical Software Under Capitalism, by Deb Nicholson

 Deb Nicholson (@baconandcoconut), Director of Community Operations at Software Freedom Conservancy (@conservancy), shared her view about ethical software in the most vindictive talk of the weekend.
 FOSS still depends on funding, and affinity is key.
 It's easy to see the ROI in big FOSS projects, but how can we justify (and measure) helping people as the main business model?

 Rainbow capitalism… is still capitalism.
 Open Source exploitation… is still exploitation.
 How can we fix things from the inside?
 Encouraging self-reporting, organizing strikes or walkouts if needed, but mainly building our own alternatives.
 We should bind our future and our software to ethical choices.
 She closed with two interesting thoughts: What policy changes are needed?
 Should we require ethical audits and ethical boards in the companies/projects?

 Once again I'm attending a talk in @fosdem by Deb Nicholson (@baconandcoconut).
-This time about "Building Ethical Software Under Capitalism" https://t.co/UZPRib0Fvl #FOSDEM #FOSDEM20 pic.twitter.com/0Loh4UGmn3— Luis GC (@luiyo) February 2, 2020
+This time about "Building Ethical Software Under Capitalism" https://t.co/UZPRib0Fvl #FOSDEM #FOSDEM20 pic.twitter.com/0Loh4UGmn3— Luis GC (at 🏡) (@luiyo) February 2, 2020